LimeSurvey/surveypress/readme.txt

 Installing and configuring SurveyPress is very easy!
 Follow these steps :

 1. Download the .zip file, unzip it and Upload the 'surveypress' to the `/wp-content/plugins/` directory.
 1. Activate the plugin 'SurveyPress' through the 'Plugins' menu in WordPress.
-Make sure you have read "How to use" section above.
+Make sure you have read "How to use" section in "Other Notes" tab above.
 1. After the plugin has been activated successfully, you'll see a new tab in your dashboard "SurveyPress".
-1. Read "How to use" section for further use.
+1. Read "How to use" section in "Other Notes" tab above for further use.

 == How to use ==